tanfurkan/Ceng453_TermProject/README.md

 # group7

-*CENG 453 Special Topics in Computer Engineering: Software Construction Term Project
+                    *CENG 453 Special Topics in Computer Engineering Software Construction Term Project Multiplayer Shooter Game*

-                            Multiplayer Shooter Game
-*

-This project is a multiplayer shooter game that consists of 5 levels total.
+This project is a multiplayer spaceship (bullet hell type) shooter game that consists of 5 levels total.
 Main goal is to kill every enemy without dying and finish the final boss to complete the game.
 There is 4 singleplayer levels as first 4 levels and for the final level every player will team up with another player to defeat the final boss.
 On multiplayer levl if a person dies, the game ends.
 Records can be submitted and the highest scores will display on main leaderboard.

 ## Installation
 **To install the project**